 The RRF has been a critical lifeline for restaurants across the country, helping them rebuild from the damaging effects of COVID-19.
 Since the RRF’s closing in July, legislation has been introduced in Congress to replenish the RRF.
 Specifically, the RRF Replenishment Act will direct $60 billion in funding to the SBA, allowing the agency to complete the mission and provide sorely needed recovery dollars for the restaurant industry.

-The National Restaurant Association continues to work with members of Congress and educate policymakers in a bipartisan effort on the critical need to replenish the RRF.
 Without help from Congress, thousands of restaurants will continue to struggle to remain open and serve their communities.